Spine Injuries Q & A

 Most acute spine injuries cause acute back or neck pain that lasts a few days or a few weeks.
 However, in some people, acute spine pain may turn into chronic pain, which is pain that lasts three or more months.

-Dr. Klassen is an experienced orthopaedic physician with extensive training in diagnosing and treating orthopaedic injuries.
+Dr. Klassen is an experienced orthopedic physician with extensive training in diagnosing and treating orthopedic injuries.
 He uses several tools to diagnose spine injuries.

 During a spine injury consultation, he asks detailed questions about the injury, including how it happened and the initial symptoms and treatments.
 Dr. Klassen conducts a physical exam and may request diagnostic testing to confirm or rule out a diagnosis.

 For legal cases, he also conducts extensive medical record reviews to evaluate medical history and previous treatments.

 Treatment for spine injuries depends on the diagnosis, severity of symptoms, and overall health.
 Dr. Klassen takes a restorative approach to care and utilizes treatments and therapies that help his patients get back to their active lifestyles without pain.

 Though a skilled orthopedic surgeon, he may first recommend non-surgical treatments for spine injuries, such as:

 - Anti-inflammatory medication

 - Pain medication

 - Physical therapy